On the internet, someone asked the question: Should adults give money to their parents after going to work?

 Don't give your salary card to your parents.

-If you are the eldest child in the family and the only one working, the other siblings are still in school, then don't give too much money to your parents.
+If you are the eldest child in the family and the only one working, the rest of your siblings are still in school, then don't give too much money to your parents.

 Your money becomes your family's money.
 Everyone in the family can use the money except you.

-Giving money to your parents is inherently trusting and fun, and using it to buy something for your family is not a problem.
-But if your parents do not acknowledge that it is your money, they will take all the money you have earned after nearly 10 years of hard work and make it their own and give it to your siblings, such a case has not happened before.
+Giving money to your parents is inherently a matter of trust and joy, and using it to buy something for your family is not a problem.
+But if your parents do not acknowledge that it is your money, they will take all the money you have earned after nearly 10 years of hard work and toil for themselves and give it to your siblings, such a case is not unheard of.

 Don't let money become the cause of rifts between family members.
-Keep both your salary card and your money.
-During the holidays, just buy furniture for the house, give money to your parents, buy gifts for your parents and siblings, that's enough.
+Keep both your salary card and money.
+During the holidays, just buy furniture, give money to your parents, buy gifts for your parents and siblings, that's enough.

-So if there are many siblings working in the family, some of whom are married, what should be done?
+So if there are many siblings in the family who work, some of whom are married, what should be done?
 Then sit down and discuss.
 Usually the eldest sibling will be the one to speak up, if the other family members follow suit, then so be it.

 03